gueststar/go-lambda-contact-form/README.md

 I use this code in production on a small low-traffic personal static site, but it has some limitations.
-Server side validation is limited to a simple anti-spam honeypotgrep  field.
+Server side validation is limited to a simple anti-spam honeypot  field.
 If you want to force your users to give you their real names and email addresses or rent their eyes to Google, I'll let you figure out that part yourself.
 There is nothing about rate limiting or throttling in the Terraform configuration, so